-Access to the West Arnhem Project area from Darwin is via the Arnhem Highway to Jabiru, northeast to Oenpelli then east via the unsealed and seasonal Oenpelli - Maningrida road from Cahill's Crossing at the East Alligator River to the 'Three Ways' intersection to the Coburg Peninsula.
-From there, access is via the old Nabarlek Mine access road onto the Mineral Lease.
-Access within the surrounding tenements is good.
-In general, most of the country is flat lying and can be readily accessed by four-wheel drive during the dry season.
+Access to the Nabarlek Project area from Darwin is via the Arnhem Highway to Jabiru, northeast to Oenpelli then east via the unsealed and seasonal Oenpelli - Maningrida road).
+Access within the tenement and surrounding tenements is good, mostly being flat lying and accessible by four wheel drive vehicle.
 Exceptions are the heavily dissected sandstone escarpments that are best traversed by foot and accessed by helicopter.

-The 2023 work program will be operated out of the Nabarlek ML Camp which accommodates dry and wet season operations.
+The 2024 work program will be operated out of the Nabarlek Camp which accommodates a small-scale wet season and expanded dry season camp.
 It is located adjacent to the Nabarlek airstrip for both convenience and safety considerations.